FlappyPeggy/DMAD/README.md

 ### Limitation & Improvement
 We mainly focuses on the diversity modeling and measurement framework, where geometrical diversity is just one of common pattern in anomaly detection.
-However, as for anomaly with other kind of diversities, e.g. colors, the specific measurement may not be positively correlated to anomaly severity.
+However, as for anomaly with other kind of diversities, e.g. colors, the **geometric-specific diversity** measurement may not be positively correlated to anomaly severity.
 Besides, the training of PDM version may be unstable under certain parameters.

-Our solution will be linked to this repo after relevant paper is accepted.
+Our solution about **stable diversity-agnostic** modeling approach will be linked to this repo after relevant paper is accepted.

 ## Acknowledgments